ChandraRunnels/Hops_School_Project/README.md

 Cleaning Proceedure:

-Arranged the years of columns next to eachother
+Arranged the years to individual columns next to each other by year

 Erased any cells that had (D) or (NA)